How To Frame Charcoal Drawings

 Not only does a mat keep your work from smudging on the glass, but it also helps to centralize a gazer’s eyesight on the drawing itself instead of looking at all the white space around your drawing.
 Pick a piece of matting that will accentuate your piece instead of overtaking it or hiding it.
 Keep in mind that matting can be used to hide accidental smudges from your hands or shading utensils that may occur outside of your work.
 Matting itself is an art and affects how your final piece is interpreted.

 It’s vitally important to make sure the piece is matted so the charcoal doesn’t rub up against the glass, so make sure you don’t skip this step!
 Even if you’ve chosen not to use a fixative, the matting process is not something that can be skipped.
-You’ll want to double or even triple layer the matting you use to make sure the glass won’t touch your artwork that’s underneath it.
+You’ll want to double or even triple-layer the matting you use to make sure the glass won’t touch the artwork that’s underneath it.

 Conclusion

-Because charcoal is such a delicate medium in terms of smudging, it’s important that major care is taken during the framing process.
+Because charcoal is such a delicate medium in terms of smudging, major care must be taken during the framing process.
 When possible, let a professional frame your piece.
-However, using the techniques above, it is possible to frame your own piece at home.
+However, using the techniques above, it is possible to frame your piece at home.
 Make sure to mat your piece so the glass isn’t touching the drawing itself.
-Also make sure that the fixative you use isn’t sticky so stray dust doesn’t affix to the top of your drawing.
+Also, make sure that the fixative you use isn’t sticky so stray dust doesn’t affix to the top of your drawing.
 If you take the proper precautions, your piece can be preserved for years to come.

 Maximize the benefits of coloring with my free adult coloring eBook and by signing up for my email newsletter HERE!